YoussefAmrElHakerELGamed/War-impace-analysis/README.md

 The app will automatically:

-1. Fetch data from World Bank API
+1. Fetch data from World Bank
 2. Clean and process the data
 3. Perform comparative analysis
 4. Launch interactive visualizations